Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 * Install the latest stable version of Teku using a [binary distribution](../Installation-Options/Install-Binaries.md), or with [Docker](../Installation-Options/Run-Docker-Image.md).
-* If running validators, install any execution layer client (for example [Hyperledger Besu]), or access a cloud-based service such as [Infura].
+* If running validators, install any execution client (for example [Hyperledger Besu]), or access a cloud-based service such as [Infura].

 Teku allows you run a [beacon chain client only], or you can [run the beacon chain client